 In the meantime, Ms. Bruun turned to folk.
 Scary folk I’d call it.
 But hey, Myrkur is being herself, so what else is new?

 She is probably one of the most charismatic and mysterious interpreters that the metal multiverse has to offer.
-With her gig Evanescence she produced a few pretty stellar albums early on, but lost steam once her co-pilot left the boat.
-Despite her struggles to keep up with her career, nothing will take away from her many talents as one of the best vocalists currently on stage in Gothic and Melodic Metal.
-And we continue to hear about new delights that are – supposedly – heading our way.
-So, we’ll wait a little more.
+With her gig Evanescence, she produced a few pretty stellar albums early on but lost steam once her co-pilot left the boat.
+Yet, despite her struggles to keep up with her career, nothing will take away from her many talents as one of the best vocalists currently on stage in Gothic and Melodic Metal.

 Anneke Van Giersbergen

 Here’s to an old hand that did not get enough air cover on this blog, I admit.
-Van Giersbergen is one of the most gifted interpreters in the Gothic, Progressive and Symphonic Metal world.
+Van Giersbergen is one of the most gifted interpreters in the Gothic, Progressive, and Symphonic Metal world.
 And indeed in other genres, too.
 She came to fame on the RockmusicRaider blog with The Gentle Storm, that delicious piece she ran together with Arjen Lucassen.
-Coming from The Gathering, she went on to a sizable number of projects with Lucassen again (Ayreon, The Gentle Storm et al), Devin Townsend, Moonspell and others.
+Coming from The Gathering, she went on to a sizable number of projects with Lucassen again (Ayreon, The Gentle Storm, et al), Devin Townsend, Moonspell, Agua de Annique, and others.
 Plus – of course – her very own band VUUR that saw the light of day in 2016.

 She truly is one of the most respected female vocalists in Rock and Metal.
 Charlotte Wessels appeared on many a review on RockmusicRaider, mainly for her projects Delain and Phantasma.
-Plus a number of guest appearances on behalf of a few additional Gothic and Symphonic Metal acts.
+Plus several guest appearances on behalf of a few additional Gothic and Symphonic Metal acts.
 In a sense, she has become one of the most sought after voices in the metal multiverse.
 As of February 2021, Delain reverted to a solo project of Martijn Westerholt and Wessels is no longer part of that outfit.

 The charismatic Cristina Scabbia and her remarkable metallic performance always managed to get on our good side.
 Her considerable marketing skills do of course help with that, as she continuously appears on social media with stuff more or less connected to her musical career.
 Responsible for clear voice vocals for the Gothic Metal band Lacuna Coil, she formed part of the core band members for the last 20 years or so.
 Scabbia also appeared as a guest performer on acts like Ayeron, Megadeth or – again – Tarja.